Dena Dubal

-Dena Dubal is the David A. Coulter Endowed Chair in Ageing and Neurodegenerative Disease at University of California, San Francisco.
+Dena Dubal is the David A. Coulter Endowed Chair in Aging and Neurodegenerative Disease at University of California, San Francisco.
 Dubal has demonstrated that the hormone Klotho can enhance cognition and protect the brain from neurodegenerative decline.

 Early life and education

 Dubal is from Houston.
 She attended Episcopal High School and graduated in 1992.
 She was an undergraduate student at the University of California, Berkeley, where she studied neuroscience with a minor in anthropology.
 During her undergraduate physiology classes, she recognised that the process of ageing still presented many mysteries to the scientific community.
 After earning her bachelor's degree, Dubal studied medicine at the University of Kentucky College of Medicine.
 She worked with Phyllis Wise on the impact of hormones on brain injuries caused by stroke.
 She was a neurological resident at the University of California, San Francisco, where she was elected Chief Resident and continued to research ageing.